Social Security Benefits

-- contributions to a Massachusetts State, city, town, county and other political subdivision annuity, pension endowment or retirement fund.
+- Contributions to a Massachusetts State, city, town, county and:

 Self-employed individuals may deduct the employment tax paid during the taxable year up to a maximum of $2,000.

-Note: For federal purposes, the self employment tax paid is calculated on U.S. Form SE.
-Even though the federal deduction on U.S. Form 1040 is limited to one-half of self employment tax paid, the Massachusetts deduction is based on the full amount of self-employment tax paid but limited to the maximum of $2,000.
+The federal deduction on U.S. Form 1040 is limited to one-half of self-employment tax paid.
+However, the Massachusetts deduction is based on the full amount of self-employment tax paid but limited to the maximum of $2,000.

-- Social Security Benefits are not included in Massachusetts gross income
+Social Security Benefits aren’t included in Massachusetts gross income

-- Medicare premiums deducted from social security benefits or retirement payments are not an allowable deduction since the benefits are not included in gross income.
+- Medicare premiums deducted from Social Security benefits or retirement payments aren’t an allowable deduction since the benefits are not included in gross income.

 - Nonresidents and part-year residents may claim this deduction only if it is directly related to taxable income reported on Form 1-NR/PY.